sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 Bad APIs have killed projects with shitloads of funding like NWB and IPFS https://macwright.com/2019/06/08/ipfs-again.html - usability needs to be *the first priority* - you can develop all the fancy shit that you want, if no one can install and unse it in 10 minutes then it's totally useless.
 This is why the community also has to be collaborative, not just the technology, hends the shared governance idea... ppl note that IPFS has no economic model -- that's like true, because there has to be some other incentive system for using it -- it makes your work more powerful, it plugs you into a community, etc. https://blog.bluzelle.com/ipfs-is-not-what-you-think-it-is-e0aa8dc69b

 ### Credit Assignment

+depth of linking is combinatoric -- if you have a paper ecosystem where the numbers are linked to the data, and then the data is annotated, then it's possible to index information across papers not just by textual similarity metrics but on similarity of the structure of experiment and data.

 ## Shared Governance